jakelinnzy/dotfiles/README.md

 # My dotfiles backup

-Automatically install with the help of [dotbot](https://github.com/anishathalye/dotbot).
+Automatically install with [dotbot](https://github.com/anishathalye/dotbot).
 Simply clone the repo and run `./install`.

 When adding a new file, modify `install.conf.yaml` and run `./install` to get it symlinked.